ScriptFUSION/Porter/README.md

 Testing
 -------

 Porter is fully unit tested.
 Run the tests with the `composer test` command.
+Run mutation tests with the `composer mutation` command.

 Contributing
 ------------

 Everyone is welcome to contribute anything, from [ideas and issues][Issues] to [documentation and code][PRs]!
-For inspiration, consider the list of open [issues][Issues].
+For inspiration, consider the list of open [issues][].

 License
 -------